cirovargas/laravel-inventory-management-system/README.md

 ## License

-This project is proprietary software.
+This project is under the Apache 2.0 license